Challenge Grants create new scholarships for Native American students at schools like Black Hills State University

 We know that the resources our donors commit to helping these students will pay dividends far into the future.

 * Priority is given to institutions located in the states of: Alaska, North Dakota, South Dakota, Wyoming, Montana, Hawaii, Idaho, Nebraska, Minnesota, Nevada, Arizona, Utah, and New Mexico.
-Post Secondary Institutions ONLY can now download the Challenge Grant application.
+Post Secondary Institutions ONLY can download the Challenge Grant application, but at this time, we are not accepting new applications.
+Please contact RaeAnne Schad at 866-866-8642 or email@example.com if you have any questions.
 If you are a Native American student in need of emergency assistance, please talk to your on-campus advisor.